George Home, 1st Earl of Dunbar: In Scotland

 In December 1592 he rode with Sir John Carmichael with news of the crisis caused by the discovery of the Spanish blanks to Alloa Tower, where James VI and Anna of Denmark were celebrating the wedding of the Earl of Mar and Marie Stewart.

 In November 1593 Anna of Denmark complained that people around the king were speaking disrespectfully of her.
 James asked Home to be watchful of the queen's honour.
 Robert Bowes wrote that Home himself was suspected of speaking against the queen, and Burghley endorsed this, adding "The wolf to be a watchman."

 Home was involved in the preparations for the baptism of Prince Henry at Stirling Castle in 1594.
 He was given £4,000 Scots from the queen's dowry which had been invested with Perth town council.
 The money was for mending the royal tapestries, making tablecloths for the banquets and the desks in the chapel, and upholstering stools and chairs.
-The tapestries were repaired by George Stachan or Strathauchin and William Beaton, the court embroiderer, made the other items.
+Some new textiles were provided by an English merchant Baptist Hicks.
+The tapestries were repaired by George Strachan or Strathauchin and William Beaton, the court embroiderer, made the other items.
+During the ceremony, Home, as Master of the Wardrobe, stood with the Captain of the Guard near the King's seat on a stage in the upper part of the Chapel Royal.

 Home was active in the campaigns against Francis Stewart, 5th Earl of Bothwell.
 In February 1595 his brother William Home was in arms against Bothwell's supporters, killing John Noutt in Dunfermline and capturing men in Kelso.

 With the king, at Linlithgow Palace, he interviewed a woman from Nokwalter in Perth, Christian Stewart, who was accused of causing the death of Patrick Ruthven by witchcraft.
 She confessed she had obtained a cloth from Isobel Stewart to bewitch Patrick Ruthven.
 She was found guilty of witchcraft and burnt on Edinburgh's Castlehill in November 1596.
 In 1598 he was appointed a Privy Counsellor, and the following year appears as Sheriff of Berwick-upon-Tweed, (by then in England).

 In October 1600 James VI visited his house at Spott and was banqueted.
 The "merry" party included Sir Robert Ker, the Duke of Lennox, Sir Thomas Erskine, and Sir David Murray.
 The English courtier Roger Aston noted that all the gentlemen of the chamber there were "inward" with one another and with Home, who was the most "inward" with the king.
 Aston took the opportunity to ride to Berwick-upon-Tweed to see his friends.

 In 1601 he was made Master of the King's Wardrobe, and on 31 July the same year was appointed one of the Componitors to the Lord High Treasurer, and acceded to that position in September.
 In 1601 he was also made Provost of Dunbar.